appseconnect/docs/_posts/API-Management/Quickstart/2018-11-01-steps-to-create-swagger-documentation.md

 backend services (The backend needs to be configured correctly by specifying the Application, Schema, and Action), The outboud policies, and Response setup of the API.

-## Steps to Create Swagger Documentation:
+## Steps to Create Swagger Documentation

 1. Go to **API** section from the left side menu.
 ![api-swagger](/staticfiles/api-management/media/api-swagger.png)